 Educ.
-Dept. Program Learnin g Outcomes (PLOs) Institutional Learning Outcomes (ILOs) Professional Competencies Curriculum & Instruction Educational Administration repertoire of teaching processes.
+Dept. Program Learning Outcomes (PLOs) Institutional Learning Outcomes (ILOs) Professional Competencies Curriculum & Instruction Educational Administration repertoire of teaching processes.
 Demonstrates proficiency in research-based practices in education.
 Evaluates curriculum documents fairly and efficiently.
 Displays love for lifelong learning.
 Integrates research- based practices in innovations in curriculum and instruction.
-Makes significant contribution in educational leadership and management by integrating researchbased, theory-driven practices and innovations.
-3. Service Serve God and society with high integrity, professionalism, and spiritual maturity.
-Demonstrates selfless of service.
+Makes significant contribution in educational leadership and management by integrating research- based, theory-driven practices and innovations.
+3. Service D Serve God and society with high integrity, professionalism, and spiritual maturity.
+Demonstrates selfless service.
 Makes a positive difference in the community. sustained selfless service in the community and society at large.
 Demonstrates sustained selfless service in the community and society at large.
 Initiates community projects professionally.
-4. Leadership Provide effective, biblically grounded leadership with commitment to excellence. oriented leadership Initiates opportunities for holistic curricular and instructional leadership growth and change.
-Demonstrates ability to practice curricular and instructional change. evaluation on, and evaluation of, leadership theories and practices to effectively lead in one's professional and personal sphere of influence.
+4. Leadership Practices service- oriented leadership in professional and spiritual life.
+Provides vision and facilitates educational - change.
+Inspires holistic growth and change. for holistic curricular and instructional leadership growth and change.
+Engages in critical reflection on, and evaluation of, leadership theories and practices to effectively lead in one's professional and personal sphere of influence.
 Modifies and/or develops leadership models that facilitate growth and change in people and institutions through a sustainable process.
 5. Thinking Think critically and creatively and serve as a catalyst for needed change in their community and in the world.
-Exhibits creative and Exhibits creative and critical thinking skills in curriculum preparation and teaching practices within a Christian perspective.
-Makes responsible curricular and instructional decisions leading to transformative change in their community and in the world.
-Comprehends and applies eternal principles for decision-making in all aspects of life.
-Exhibits creative and critical thinking skills using a formal taxonomy.
+Thinks Christianly.
+Exhibits creative and critical thinking skills.
+Makes responsible decisions, implements them creatively, and evaluates fairly. critical thinking skills in curriculum preparation and teaching practices within a Christian perspective. eternal principles for decision-making in all aspects of life.